-The Chef Knife Showdown: Santoku vs. Chef’s Knife
+The Chef Knife Showdown: The Santoku Knife vs. The Chef’s Knife

 In the world of performance cutlery, there are two types of chef knives that serve as multipurpose tools in the kitchen: the classic Western-style chef’s knife and the Japanese-style Santoku knife.
 While both chef knives are similar in purpose, they definitely have their differences, from shape and design to cutting styles and techniques.

-The Santoku Knife vs. The Chef’s Knife: What’s the Difference?
+The Chef’s Knife vs. The Santoku Knife: What’s the Difference?

-As the most popular multipurpose kitchen knives, both the Santoku knife and the chef’s knife can be used for a variety of meal prepping tasks, from slicing meats and fish to chopping fruits and vegetables to mincing herbs and spices.
-However, the differences in design and the way each knife hits the cutting board require different knife skills and cutting techniques in order to use each knife to its fullest potential.
+As the most popular multipurpose kitchen knives, both the chef’s knife and the Santoku knife can be used for a variety of meal prepping tasks, from slicing meats and other proteins to chopping fruits and vegetables and mincing herbs and spices.
+However, the differences in design and the way each knife hits the cutting board require different knife skills and cutting techniques.

 For a better understanding of the differences and similarities between these two chef knives, let’s take a look at the specifications and uses for each.